To provide a Safe Home and to always call the Host Parent.

-- We will not allow the use of alcohol and other drugs in our home or on our property
+- not allow the use of alcohol and other drugs in our home or on our property

-- We will call host parents before allowing our child to attend an activity.
+- call host parents before allowing our child to attend an activity.

-- We will support school policies and law enforcement regarding the use of alcohol, drugs and other illegal actions.
+- support school policies and law enforcement regarding the use of alcohol, drugs and other illegal actions.

-- We will develop and communicate a clear no use position for our children about alcohol and other illegal drugs.
+- develop and communicate a clear no use position for our children about alcohol and other illegal drugs.

-- We will be a positive role model for our children.
+- be a positive role model for our children.
 We will try not to confuse them with double standards and mixed messages.

-- We will remember that appropriate and consistent discipline indicates love and concern and helps children develop a sense of self-esteem and responsibility.
+- remember that appropriate and consistent discipline indicates love and concern and helps children develop a sense of self-esteem and responsibility.

 The word “trust” can cause a lot of confusion or parents when it comes to safeguarding their children.
 Become a Safe Homes parent does not imply distrust of your child.
 Rather, it simply means that you are aware of the tremendous social pressures on today’s youth and that you care enough to prevent the circumstances in which problems can arise.